EladioAMendez/visions_align/research/brand.md

 # VisionsAlign.com Research Summary

 ## Project Overview
 VisionsAlign.com is an innovative AI-powered microservice designed to resolve **conversational dissonance** and foster **executive resonance**.
-It targets ambitious professionals like Maya Chen by providing a personal **AI Brain Trust** that analyzes stakeholder psychology and generates bespoke meeting playbooks.
+It targets ambitious professionals like Maya Chen by providing **The Insight Panel**, a proprietary feature that analyzes stakeholder psychology and generates bespoke meeting playbooks.
 Our goal is to transform high-stakes interactions from sources of anxiety into opportunities for career acceleration, empowering users to achieve executive alignment with calm confidence.

 ## Key Research Findings